Swiss Challenge League: Serie B and Serie Promotion

 Starting in 1930, both Serie A and B were renamed to First and Second League, respectively, and in the season after the Second League become the First League (as the previous First League became known as the National League).
 These name changes came as a push to create the aforementioned National League, which no longer would be split into regional groups.
-This reorganization was finally realized for the 1933-34 season, however the First League maintained regional groups.
+This reorganization was finally realized for the 1933–34 season, however the First League maintained regional groups.
 The league was split into a western and eastern group, except in the 1939/40 season where five regional groups were created due to the World War.

 National League B Era

-Starting with the 1944-45 season, the National League B (NLB) was created.
-Fourteen teams, the top seven teams of both groups in the 1943-44 season, minus champions AC Bellinzona, plus the relegated FC Luzern, would participate in the inaugural season.
+Starting with the 1944–45 season, the National League B (NLB) was created.
+Fourteen teams, the top seven teams of both groups in the 1943–44 season, minus champions AC Bellinzona, plus the relegated FC Luzern, would participate in the inaugural season.
 Initially, the top two of the league were promoted, while the bottom two were relegated.
-In the 1976-77 season, the number of teams was increased to sixteen.
+In the 1976–77 season, the number of teams was increased to sixteen.
 After the number of teams was reverted in 1979, the number of teams was increased again in 1981.
-This incease was also mirrored by the National League A.
+This increase was also mirrored by the National League A.

-For the 1986-87 season, playoffs between the top four of the NLB and the bottom four of the NLA were played, with only two of them getting promoted, as the NLA would reduce the number of teams to twelve for the next season.
+For the 1986–87 season, playoffs between the top four of the NLB and the bottom four of the NLA were played, with only two of them getting promoted, as the NLA would reduce the number of teams to twelve for the next season.
 At the same time the NLB was increased to 24 teams, split once again into two regional groups.
 Furthermore, the seasons were also split into two stages: a qualifying stage and promotion/relegation stage.
 During the promotion/relegation stage, the bottom four teams of the NLA would be joined by the top six of both groups.
 These sixteen teams were once again split into two groups and the top two of both groups would gain promotion to the NLA.
 For relegation, the bottom six teams of either group were shuffled into two groups, where the bottom two of both groups are relegated to the First League.

 The number of teams in the NLB was reduced to 20 in 1993 and further reduced to 16 in 1994.
-Starting with the 1995-96 season, the NLB was once again reunited and slimmed down to twelve teams.
+Starting with the 1995–96 season, the NLB was once again reunited and slimmed down to twelve teams.
 The promotion/relegation and relegation playoffs would also no longer be split into two groups.
 Both playoffs would be played in a round-robin group with eight teams, with the top four promoted/remaining in the NLA and NLB, respectively.
 Bottom four would be relegated/remain in the NLB or First League, respectively.